mnot/I-D/rfc5988bis/draft.md

 Relation types are defined as URIs, not IRIs, to aid in their comparison.
 It is not expected that they will be displayed to end users.

+Note that registered Relation Names are required to be lower-case ASCII letters.

 --- back